wolberlab/OpenMMDL/README.md

 Start the analysis with the following Inputs:

 Mandatory:
--p = Topology file
+-t = Topology file
 -d = Trajectory file
--s = SDF File of the ligand
+-l = SDF File of the ligand
--l = Smiles File of the ligand
+-n = Name of the ligand in the pdf file
 Optional:
 -b = Binding mode treshold, which is used to remove interactions under a certain procentual occurence treshold from the binding mode generation, default is 40 (values: 0-100)
 -df = Dataframe File, if all of the interaction already were calculated.
 The default name of this file, which is obtained after calculating the interactions is interactions_gathered.csv